-14. Explosives may be classified, or declared authorized explosives
+14. Explosives may be classified, or declared authorised explosives

-(1) The Minister may from time to time by order declare any specified explosive to be an authorized explosive for the purposes of this Act.
+(1) The Minister may from time to time by order declare any specified explosive to be an authorised explosive for the purposes of this Act.

 (2) The Minister shall not so declare any explosive until the Chief Inspector has defined the composition, quality and character of that explosive; but such definition in respect of the explosive is not required to be published in the order declaring that explosive.